The Cambridge Pork Pie 200 calendar event 2018

 - The route can be agricultural in places and therefore mudguards are requested for the benefit of café proprietors and other riders — and us cleaning up the pavilion afterwards.

-- There are some steep descents — you should check that your brakes are in good working order before starting.
+- There are some steep descents — you should definitely check that your brakes are in good working order before starting.

 - You are on a private excursion on public roads.
 The given route is advisory.